aknessy/troth-app/README.md

-# angular-admin-layout
+# troth-app
-Defines the structure of an admin back-end running on angular
+Codebase for the troth-app